 - Perform traffic analysis to improve operation

-A detailed traffic analysis will be performed during the PD&E study.
+A detailed traffic analysis was performed during the PD&E study.
 This traffic analysis will consider other improvements (transit, roadway, etc.) planned nearby this project and their effect on traffic flow.
-The goal of this traffic analysis is to minimize delay for the various modes of transportation in the area.

 - Minimize environmental impacts associated with improvements

-The project is located in the Indian River-Vero Beach to Ft.
-Pierce aquatic preserve and is in an environmentally sensitive area.
-In addition, the area is important for recreation.
-The project team will evaluate alternatives during this PD&E study to avoid and minimize impacts to environmental resources resulting from replacement of the bridge.
+The project is located within the Indian River-Vero Beach to Ft.
+Pierce aquatic preserve, and is in an environmentally sensitive area that is used for recreation.
+The project team will evaluate design alternatives to avoid and minimize impacts to environmental resources resulting from replacement of the bridge.
 The avoidance and minimization of environmental impacts includes natural, physical, social and cultural resources within the project area.
-Commitments will be drafted as part of the environmental documentation and used throughout future phases of the project.
 A mitigation plan will be evaluated to compensate for unavoidable impacts.